Daði Már Kristófersson

 Iceland:

-Daði Már Kristófersson, the Minister of Finance and Economic Affairs, stated that nothing in the discussion warranted a review of his decision in the so-called grant matter.
+Daði Már Kristófersson, the Minister of Finance and Economic Affairs, stated that the processing of the PCC case will be expedited as much as possible.

 6